Reflecting Upon Irreducible Mind

 a "shifting" (i.e. something rather arrow like), but rather of a "drifting,"

-might talk about an arrow-like shifting (slightly bent, maybe) driven by
+we might talk about an arrow-like shifting (slightly bent, maybe) driven

 The